 Passive voice, on the other hand, puts the object and the action first, which leaves the subject at the end of the sentence.
 This tends to make sentences wordier and harder to follow.

-There are countless writing tricks to help keep readers engaged.
+There are countless ways to keep readers engaged.
 And while some are pretty simple (like adding quotes), others take time and practice.
-I’m still learning the complicated dance between active voice and passive voice.
+Personally, I’m still learning the complicated dance between active voice and passive voice.

-Ultimately, the best writing best writing advice is to write often, revise with passion, and continually ask for feedback (from people you trust to tell you the truth).
+Regardless of what you’re blogging about, the best advice I can give is to blog frequently, revise with passion, and continually ask for feedback (from people you trust to tell you the truth).